Arizona bark scorpion: Venom

-The Arizona bark scorpion is the most venomous scorpion in North America, and its venom can cause severe pain (coupled with numbness, tingling, and vomiting) in adult humans, typically lasting between 24 and 72 hours.
+The Arizona bark scorpion is the most venomous scorpion in the United States, and its venom can cause severe pain (coupled with numbness, tingling, and vomiting) in adult humans, typically lasting between 24 and 72 hours.
 Temporary dysfunction in the area stung is common; e.g. a hand or possibly arm can be immobilized or experience convulsions.
-It also may cause loss of breath for a short time.
+It also may cause shortness of breath for a short time.
 Due to the extreme pain induced, many victims describe sensations of electrical jolts after envenomation.
 Two recorded fatalities have occurred in the state of Arizona since 1968; the number of victims stung each year in Arizona and New Mexico is estimated to be in the thousands.

 Antivenom

 An antivenom was developed for this species at Arizona State University by Dr. Herbert L. Stahnke, and produced in quantities sufficient to treat individuals within the state of Arizona.
 This antivenom was not FDA approved, but use within the state of Arizona was allowable and very successful in shortening the duration of symptoms and hospitalization.
 Production of this antivenom ceased by 2000 and the product was unavailable by 2004.
 A Mexican-produced antivenom, Anascorp [Antivenin Centruroides (scorpion) F(ab′)^{2}, Laboratorios Silanes, Instituto Bioclon SA de CV], received FDA approval on August 3, 2011, and is now in use.